opentext-idol/discover-deploy/helm/README.md

 ```

 After the system has started:
-* Add a user with the `admin` role (refer to the Discover Administration Guide for details).
 * With the default configuration, access the Discover UI at `http://your-kubernetes-server/discover/`.
-* Log in with the user you created.
-The Discover UI will then perform a one-off initialization.
+* Log in with the admin user (see `auth.createAdminUsername` in `discover/values.user.yaml`).
+The Discover UI will then
+  perform a one-off initialization.

 ## Entities database schema